Testing for practically significant dependencies in high dimensions via bootstrapping maxima of U-statistics: Introduction

 where $d_{ij} = d(X_{1i},X_{1j})$ is a (population) measure of dependence between the two components $X_{1i}$ and $X_{1j}$ of the $p$-dimensional random vector $X_1 = (X_{11}, \ldots ,X_{1p})^\top$, such as the covariance ${\rm Cov}(X_{1i},X_{1j})$.

 In the present paper we take a different point of view on the problem of testing the mutual independence of the components of a high-dimensional vector.
-Our work is motivated by the paper of \cite{berger1987} who argue that it is rare, and perhaps impossible, to have a null hypothesis that can be exactly modeled by a parameter being exactly $0$.
-In the context of independence testing this means, that in many applications, in particular in the high-dimensional regime, it is often unlikely that all $p(p-1)/2$ associations (measured by $d_{ij}$) satisfy $d_{ij} = 0$ ($1 \leq i < j \leq p$).
-As a consequence one uses a formulation of the null hypothesis in \eqref{hd1a}, which is believed to be not true, and for sufficiently large sample size any consistent test will detect an arbitrary small deviation from the null hypothesis, which might not be scientifically of interest.
-Problems of this type are particularly relevant in the big-data era, where the sample size and dimension are usually large.
+Our work is motivated by the paper of \cite{berger1987} who argue that it {\it is rare, and perhaps impossible, to have a null hypothesis that can be exactly modeled by a parameter being exactly $0$.} Similarly, \cite{tukey1991} argues in the context of multiple comparisons of means that {\it $\ldots $ ``All we know about the world teaches us that the effects of A and B are always different - in some decimal place - for any A and B. Thus asking ``Are the effects different?'' is foolish''. $\ldots $ }

+In the context of independence testing this means that in many applications, in particular in the high-dimensional regime, it is often unlikely that all $p(p-1)/2$ associations (measured by $d_{ij}$) satisfy $d_{ij} = 0$ ($1 \leq i < j \leq p$).
+As a consequence one uses a formulation of the null hypothesis in \eqref{hd1a}, which is believed to be not true, and for sufficiently large sample size any consistent test will detect an arbitrary small deviation from the null hypothesis, which might not be of interest scientifically.
+Problems of this type are particularly relevant in the big-data era.
+Here the sample size (and dimension) is usually large and one will reject the null hypothesis $H_0^{\rm exact}$ in \eqref{hd1a}, even if some of the dependence measures $d_{ij}$ do not vanish exactly but are small and scientifically not relevant.
+For example \cite{yaoetal2017} consider the hypotheses in \eqref{hd1a} for a band of the form $125 \leq |i-j| \leq p= 150$.
+Their test rejects the null hypothesis, although the authors observe that the dependencies are relatively weak, see Section 7 in in this reference.

 As an alternative we propose to investigate if all associations (measured by the quantities $d_{ij}$) are in some sense ``small''.
 For this purpose we consider the hypotheses